Hyperfixation

 The mechanisms behind hyperfixations are not yet fully understood.

-A few hypotheses are being tossed around and studied as far as why people engage in hyperfixation.
+A few hypotheses are being tossed around and studied regarding why people engage in hyperfixation.

 Is Hyperfixation only for ADHD?